 Nathaniel Williams was born in Kansas City and currently operates out of California, teaching professional writing and literature at UC Davis.
 He is the author of Gears and God: Technocratic Fiction, Faith, and Empire in Mark Twain’s America (U of Alabama Press, 2018).
 His research articles have appeared in American Literature, Nineteenth-Century Contexts, Utopian Studies and elsewhere.
 His speculative fiction has appeared in venues such as Fantasy Magazine, The Sockdolager, Abyss & Apex, Perihelion, and Poor Mojo’s Almanac(k).
-He serves on the advisory board for the Gunn Center for the Study of Science Fiction at University of Kansas and belongs to the Science Fiction Writers of America.
+He has been awarded a Quarry Farm Fellowship (for Mark Twain research), a Horatio Alger Fellowship (for popular culture research), and honorable mention for the Norman Foerster Prize from the Modern Language Association’s American Literature Section.
+He serves on the advisory board for the Gunn Center for the Study of Science Fiction at University of Kansas and belongs to the Science Fiction and Fantasy Writers of America.
 He has been (and sporadically continues to be) a grant writer and musician.

 Other Fun Facts from Nate’s PR Department